 Today I am working on one of my client projects.
 The site is very simple and it was built by WordPress.
 No extreme plugins are on the site.
-What I did, I just migrate the database using WP Migrate DB plugin and transfer all WP files to my computer via Filezilla.
+What I did, was I just migrated the database using the WP Migrate DB plugin and transfer all WP files to my computer via Filezilla.
 Then I edit the database login in “wp-config.php” so my migrated site can connect to my database.
 After that, visit the migrated URL.
-Everything is working perfectly on the frontend.
-Next, I go to login URL (yourdomain.com/wp-login/) and enter the WP login.
-I expect to see the WP dashboard page but wait, the site is redirected to home page.
+Everything is working perfectly on the front end.
+Next, I go to the login URL (yourdomain.com/wp-login/) and enter the WP login.
+I expect to see the WP dashboard page but wait, the site is redirected to the home page.
 No matter what I try, it ends up the same.
 WHY?

-Issue: After login, page always redirect to home page
+Issue: After login, the page always redirects to the home page

-As I mention above, after migration, I am trying to login but the page always redirects to home page.
+As I mentioned above, after migration, I am trying to log in but the page always redirects to the home page.

 Next, I try to add ‘/wp-admin/’ after yourdomain.com.
 I do this after I log in.
-If I login successful, I should see the WP dashboard.
-But I get the error message says Sorry, you are not allowed to access this page. ???
+If I log in successfully, I should see the WP dashboard.
+But I get the error message that says Sorry, you are not allowed to access this page. ???

 Hmm, after migration, I can view the site but I can not access the WP dashboard.
-After that, I check the wp-config.php file and I notice the table prefix setting is not the same as the production site.
+After that, I checked the wp-config.php file and I noticed the table prefix setting is not the same as the production site.
+Aha!

 Production site => $table_prefix = ‘586xDJU‘;

 My localhost => $table_prefix = ‘586xdju‘;

 The production site is Linux and Linux is case-sensitive.
 The production site creates the table prefix by mixing between lowercase and uppercase.
 While my computer is Windows and it is not case-sensitive.
 It turns all table names into lowercase.
 This is the issue that causes the access denied to the WP dashboard in my case.

 Issue: Migrate from HTTPS to HTTP from SiteGround hosting